 First things first, vocabulary.
 It’s going to be hard to communicate with anyone if you don’t have a basic vocabulary.

-The Kendris team has captured the simple joy of learning vocabulary.
-The book is organized by theme, which is incredibly helpful if you’re searching for something specific.
+This book is organized by theme, which is incredibly helpful if you’re searching for something specific.

-This book also comes with audio MP3.
+This book also comes with an audio MP3.
 How does this help your Spanish?
 You’ll read the words and hear them.
 This is immensely helpful when learning a new language.

 They’re all the verbs you’ll need to hold 99.9% of Spanish conversations, conjugated in all of the Spanish languages 15 moods and tenses.